California Governor Newsom defeats Republican recall effort | Politics

 Though he remained popular in the nation's most populous state, conservatives angered by his liberal policies on LGBTQ rights, immigration and crime mounted a campaign to unseat him.
 The effort gained momentum amid the pandemic, with many Republicans infuriated by Newsom's decision to close schools and require masks and vaccinations against COVID-19.
 Backers of the recall collected 1.5 million signatures from Californians who favored holding a special election.

-The leading Republican gubernatorial candidate Larry Elder, a Black radio talk show host and Trump supporter had vowed to remove requirements for COVID-19 vaccines and mask-wearing.
+The leading Republican gubernatorial candidate Larry Elder, a Black radio talk show host and Trump supporter, had vowed to remove requirements for COVID-19 vaccines and mask wearing.
 In the days leading up to the recall vote, he and Trump pushed the narrative that Democrats planned to steal the election.
-Elder garnered nearly 45% of the vote on the portion of the ballot asking which of 46 candidates should replace Newsom if he were recalled.
+Elder garnered nearly 47% of the vote on the portion of the ballot asking which of 46 candidates should replace Newsom if he were recalled.

 Elder conceded Tuesday night, telling supporters, "Let's be gracious in defeat.
 We may have lost the battle, but we are going to win the war."
 That Newsom's political fate would ever have been in doubt might seem unlikely in a state where Democrats outnumber Republicans 2-to-1.